ClimbingAl/HqdmPatterns/docs/association/association.md

     --8<-- "associationTypesSupertypes.mermaid"

 ## Spacetime Diagram
 The following diagram illustrates the association of two states, each state being a `temporal_part_of` an `individual` X and Y respectively.
 The constituent states in this `association` all share the same temporal bounds.
-This examples will be implemented below to illustrate the general entity-relationship and data patterns resulting from it.
+This example will be implemented below to illustrate the general entity-relationship and data patterns resulting from it.

 ![An association between a state of X and a state of Y](../extras/source-images/associationXY.svg)